-Ideal not just for veteran fish breeders and raisers, but also for beginners who would love to try their hand in raising goldfish.
+If you’re wondering which is the best goldfish to buy, a comet is a good one.
+It’s ideal not just for veteran fish breeders and raisers, but also for beginners who would love to try their hand at breeding goldfish.

 - The comet goldfish is a great breed for those new to keeping an aquarium.
 They’re easy to take care of and because of a hardy nature can be kept in an outdoor pond or inside your house in an aquarium or tank.

 - These are much smaller than the common goldfish.
 An average comet usually reaches 6 to 10 inches although there are certain specimens that can reach up to 12 inches.

 - An outstanding feature of this fish is its beautiful tail.
 The forked tail is very long (at least 3/4 of the length of the body).
 In large comets where the body is about 12 inches long, the tail can be the same length, and in some circumstances it can be longer than the body.